- Things to consider

 - any litter trays are regularly cleared and cleaned

 - communal areas must be kept clear of pet housing (such as hutches) and litter trays for safety reasons

-- make sure your pet has proper care in place for them if they will be alone for long periods of time
+- pets should have proper care in place for them if they will be alone for long periods of time

-- clear up any fouling from your pet straight away and properly disposed of it afterwards
+- any fouling from your pet should be cleaned straight away and properly disposed of

-- keep your pet under supervision when they are in communal areas
+- your pet should be kept under supervision when they are in communal areas

-- additional items needed to keep your pet safe and under control (such has additional fencing) must be source and paid for by yourself
+- additional items needed to keep your pet safe and under control (such as additional fencing) must be sourced and paid for by yourself